A Spectral Quantum Algorithm for Numerical Differentiation and Integration: Overview of the Technical Approach

-During construction of $U_H$, the overall size of the problem was increased multiple times.
+While obtaining the unitary summation matrix, $U_H$, the overall size of the problem was increased multiple times.
 Starting from the lower-triangular matrix $\Sigma$, the operator's size was doubled to construct the hermitian matrix $H$.
 While constructing $U_H$, the size of the partial sum operator was doubled again.
-Each doubling of operator's size corresponds to inclusion of an ancilla qubit to the system.
-In Fig.~\ref{fig: QftiCircuit}, the two additional qubits were encoded in the $b$ and $c$ registers and initialized to states $\ket{0}_b$ and $\ket{0}_c$, respectively.
-To ensure the operation only includes states which received the appropriate phase during the wavenumber rotations, we control the summation operation using the $\ket{0}_a$ state.
-Then, the input to the partial summation matrix product operator (PsMPO) is $\ket{0}_b\ket{0}_c\ket{\Psi_3}$, where ancilla qubits are initialized in the most significant bit positions for convenience.
-Performing the operation $U_H \big(\ket{0}_b \ket{0}_c \ket{\Psi_1} \big)$ yields the expression:
+In total, the block encoding of $U_H$ calls for the inclusion of two additional ancilla qubits in the QFTI circuit.
+In Fig.~\ref{fig: QftiCircuit}, the two additional qubits are encoded in the LSB positions of the 3-qubit $a$ register and initialized to $\ket{0}_{a_1}$ and $\ket{0}_{a_0}$.
+To ensure the summation operation only includes states which received the appropriate phase during the wavenumber rotations, we control the summation operation using the $\ket{0}_{a_2}$ state of the $a_2$ qubit which was used for performing wavenumber rotations.
+Then, the input to the partial summation matrix product gate is $\ket{0}_{a_1}\ket{0}_{a_0}\ket{\Psi_1}$.
+Performing the controlled $U_H$ operation, we find the state $\ket{\Psi_2}$ to be:

-where $\vec{A}$ denotes the vector of differential areas, and the subscripts $11$, $12$, $21$, and $22$ respectively indicate the top-left, top-right, lower-left, and lower-right quadrants of $B$, $C$, and $D$ matrices.
+where $\vec{A}$ denotes the vector of differential areas encoded in the amplitudes of $\ket{\Phi_1}$, the $B$, $C$, and $D$ are replaced using placeholder $*$ notation, and zero vectors padding $\vec{A}$ to the size of $U_H$ are denoted by $\vec{0}$.
 Evaluating the matrix product and Kronecker product, the final state is obtained:

-From the final expression of $\ket{\Psi_2}$, it is observed that, for the bit-ordering used in this algorithm, the partial summation results are stored in states where the three most significant bits are $\ket{001}$.
-At this time, the coefficients of the $\ket{001\cdots}$ states are proportional to $I(x_j)$.
+From the final expression of $\ket{\Psi_2}$, it is observed that, for the little endian bit-ordering of this work, the partial summation results are stored in states where the three most significant bits are $\ket{001}$.
+At this time, the coefficients of the $\ket{001\cdots}_a\ket{j}$ states are proportional to $I_j$.

 As was the case for the QFTD, upon measuring the statevector, the results must be scaled to recover the correct amplitudes.
 Referencing Eq.~\eqref{eq: DiffArea}, we see the coefficients must be scaled by a factor of $1/\Delta x$ to account for its absence during the wavenumber rotation procedure.
-Additionally, the norm of the input function $|f|$, and the spectral norm of the summation matrix $\eta$ must also be factored into the result.
+Additionally, the norm of the input function $||f||_{l^2}$, and the spectral norm of the summation matrix $\eta$ must also be factored into the result.
 Finally, we recall that the measured quantities are not the state coefficients but their squared values.
 It follows that the circuit output is given by: